Key takeaways

 What happens during a plasma pen procedure

-A plasma pen works by delivering a controlled arc of ionized plasma to a blemish.
-The plasma energy heats and cauterizes the target tissue without touching the surrounding skin.
-The precision tip is the tool.
-The power setting determines how much energy reaches the spot.
-The OcuraLife Plasma Pen has 9 intensity settings so you can match the treatment to the size and depth of the blemish, from a fine skin tag to a more resistant age spot or fibroblast treatment application.
+A plasma pen clears a blemish by delivering a controlled arc of ionized plasma that heats and cauterizes the target tissue without touching the skin around it.
+The precision tip is the tool; the power setting decides how much energy reaches the spot.
+The OcuraLife Plasma Pen carries 9 intensity settings, so you match the energy to the size and depth of the blemish, from a fine skin tag to a more resistant age spot or fibroblast treatment application.

-The "5 minutes per blemish" figure is the active treatment time, not the full session time.
-If you are using numbing cream and treating multiple spots, the session will be longer.
-Each individual blemish, from first contact to lifting the pen, takes a few minutes at most.
+The "5 minutes per blemish" figure is the active treatment time, not the whole session.
+Each individual spot, from first contact to lifting the pen, takes a few minutes at most.
+If you are numbing first and treating several spots, plan for the session to run longer.

 What the plasma arc does to your skin